Aller au contenu principal

 The 50 phrases that save the day, in your pocket even when the app isn't open.

-Printable cheat sheet.
-Folded in four, it fits in a wallet.
-The phrases you fall back on when you blank at a counter, when someone's talking too fast, when you want to defuse an awkward moment in two seconds.
+A printable cheat sheet that folds in four and fits in your wallet.
+These are the phrases you fall back on when you blank at a counter, when someone's talking too fast, when you want to smooth over an awkward moment in two seconds flat.

 • Fifty phrases picked after five years of student feedback from France

-• Audio on every one of the 50, also accessible inside the app
+• Audio for every one of the 50, also available inside the app

 • Included with the kit, unlocked from your first login